Azure/fleet/docs/troubleshooting/README.md

 ### How can I debug when my CRP status is ClusterResourcePlacementScheduled condition status is set to "False"?

 Some scenarios where we might see this condition,
-- When we specify the placement policy to **PickFixed** but specify cluster names which don't match any joined member cluster name in the fleet.
+- When we specify the placement policy to **PickFixed** but specify cluster names which don't match any joined member cluster name in the fleet or the cluster is not eligible, for example, no longer connected to the fleet.
-- When we specify the placement policy to **PickN** and specify N clusters, but we have less than N clusters that have joined the fleet.
+- When we specify the placement policy to **PickN** and specify N clusters, but we have less than N clusters that have joined the fleet, or less N clusters that satisfies placement policy.

-- When we specify the placement policy to **PickAll** and the specified Affinity and Topology constraints doesn't allow the scheduler to pick any cluster that has joined the fleet.
+**Note:** When we specify the placement policy to **PickAll** and the specified Affinity doesn't allow the scheduler to pick any cluster that has joined the fleet the **ClusterResourcePlacementScheduled** is set to **True**.

 The output below is for a **CRP** with **PickN** Placement policy trying to propagate resources to two clusters with label **env:prod**, In this case two clusters are joined to the fleet called **kind-cluster-1**, **kind-cluster-2** where one member cluster **kind-cluster-1** has label **env:prod** on it.